TilBlechschmidt/NAK-TFL-CookieBanners/src/04_parameters.md

 # Parameters

-To begin with, as outlined in @sec:method:pages, a set of websites with varying cookie banner sizes have to be chosen for the survey.
+To begin with, as outlined in @sec:method:design, a set of websites with varying cookie banner sizes have to be chosen for the survey.
 An overview can be found in +@tbl:websites and each page and its associated task will be described briefly below.
 All pages listed here have been submitted to the Internet Archive at the time the survey was published to retain a reproducible record of how they looked as the web is constantly changing.
 The links are provided in the footnotes.

 \newcommand{\yes}{{\color{accept}Yes}}
 \newcommand{\no}{{\color{reject}No}}